donnemartin/dev-setup/README.md

 * Set up **Javascript web development**

 Sections Summary:
-* Section 1 contains the dotfiles/scripts to set up your system (TLDR).
+* Section 1 contains the dotfiles/scripts and instructions to set up your system.
 * Sections 2 through 6 detail more information about installation, configuration, and usage for items in Section 1.

 This repo builds on the awesome work from [Mathias Bynens](https://github.com/mathiasbynens) and [Nicolas Hery](https://github.com/nicolashery), listed in the [Credits](#credits).